How to Unclog a Garbage Disposal

 Posted on

-A look at a garbage disposal and associated plumbing under the kitchen sink to illustrate how to unclog a garbage disposal.
+A look at a garbage disposal and associated plumbing under the kitchen sink to illustrate how to unclog a garbage disposal and as part of plumbing maintenance checklist and drain cleaning services

 With summer upon us and future barbecues and celebrations ahead, the last thing we want you to worry about is a plumbing problem like a clogged garbage disposal.
 Especially when you really need it to work!
 But if there is a clog, Simpson Plumbing is here to show you how to unclog a garbage disposal.